ehu01/unblackedges/README.md

 in column 0 or column w-1 (for an image with height h and width w) OR a black pixel which neighbors another black pixel.

+I worked collaboratively on this assignment with my programming partner, Elizabeth Endo.
+We worked together on all parts of the assignment and contributed equally to it.